Timbertaft/Computation_Engine/README.md

  Thank you for looking at the program.

 This is complete for the basic socketing and RMI requirements of the project.

+This branch handles the messaging and broadcast functions by using ZeroMQ functionality through a Maven build that uses the JeroMQ library.
+NOTE: There is presently an issue where the broadcast function only works properly when run in debug mode.
+Still investigating the cause of this bug.